Gouthami-pasham/Loanalytic/README.md

 Loan type is a master table, it has all the in information related to loans.
 Admin can introduce new loans into the system through the interface.
 ## Credit Score:
 Credit score is a master entity, it stores the basic information of Credit score and the range associated with it.
+## SSN:
+Social security number is the mandatory for the loanalytic.